GROUP’S CONTRIBUTION TO IFAC STRATEGIC PLAN: SABEC

 Analysis of imaging and spectroscopic data using multivariate statistical techniques;

-- Data analysis of radiographs and tomography, reconstruction techniques and image segmentation;
+- Data analysis of neutron radiographs and tomography, reconstruction techniques and image segmentation;

-Analysis of diffraction data with the Rietveld method for the study of the compositions, microstructures and residual stresses of crystalline materials.
+- Analysis of neutron diffraction data with the Rietveld method for the study of the compositions, microstructures and residual stresses of crystalline materials.